Codium-ai/pr-agent/docs/docs/core-abilities/metadata.md

 ...
 ```

-(3) The entire PR files that were retrieved are also used to expand and enhance the PR context (see [Dynamic Context](https://pr-agent-docs.codium.ai/core-abilities/dynamic-context/)).
+(3) The entire PR files that were retrieved are also used to expand and enhance the PR context (see [Dynamic Context](https://qodo-merge-docs.qodo.ai/core-abilities/dynamic-context/)).

 (4) All the metadata described above represents several level of cumulative analysis - ranging from hunk level, to file level, to PR level, to organization level.
-This comprehensive approach enables PR-Agent AI models to generate more precise and contextually relevant suggestions and feedback.
+This comprehensive approach enables Qodo Merge AI models to generate more precise and contextually relevant suggestions and feedback.